mazecat2k/mazecat2k/README.md

 ### **My Current Works**

-Made a poster about an industrial talk that took place in my university which can be found [here](https://github.com/mazecat2k/Assignment-1)
+Made a poster about an industrial talk that took place in my university by Clarity Techworks Sdn Bhd for my assignment which can be found [here](https://github.com/mazecat2k/Assignment-1)

 ### **Summary**